Web Development

 Conclusion

-Docker is now a standard part of most software development workflows — and for good reason.
+Docker is now a standard part of most software development workflows, and the ecosystem rewards the investment.
 Docker Hub's repository of pre-built images cuts setup time dramatically, and Docker Desktop gives you a clean local environment for building and managing containers.
-Once you're comfortable with the basics covered here, the next logical steps are Docker Compose for multi-container apps and exploring container orchestration with Kubernetes.
+Once you're comfortable with the basics here, the next steps are Docker Compose for multi-container apps and Kubernetes for orchestration at scale.